UK watchdog urges EU to make financial market access flexible

 The EU has said that equivalence was the most likely form of market access for Britain’s financial sector to the EU, its most important customer.

-“We need to be careful here because I would submit that the record to date indicates that all of us are good at talking the language of outcomes but practising the world of rules,” Bailey said in a speech at Bloomberg.
+“We need to be careful here because I would submit that the record to date indicates that all of us are good at talking the language of outcomes but practicing the world of rules,” Bailey said.

 Britain’s government has called for “enhanced” equivalence to avoid the UK becoming a “rule taker” or continually copying EU law, but Brussels has shown little appetite for radically overhauling its system.

+A debate about future relations with the EU was needed as it would be “dangerous” to have equivalence from Brussels without a “rules of the game” pact, Bailey said.

-Faced with a major foreign financial centre on its doorstep after Brexit, the EU has instead tightened access for foreign clearing houses and investment firms.
+Faced with a major foreign financial center on its doorstep after Brexit, the EU has instead tightened access for foreign clearing houses and investment firms.

 Banks, insurers and fund managers in Britain have opted to play safe and open new EU hubs.